qreasio/gogdoc/README.md

-# Google Doc Converter
+# Google Docs Converter

-This go library can be used to convert google Doc to plain String, HTML or MarkDown.
+This go library can be used to convert Google Docs to plain String, HTML or MarkDown.

 #### Status